jackericson98/jackericson98/README.md

 # Jack Ericson

 ## About Me
-I am a computational physicist with expertise in data science, numerical analysis and scientific simulations.
-I currently work at Georgia State University and specialize in developing software that solves complex problems in molecular analysis.
-I am passionate about using my skills in scince and technology to develop energy solutions to promote a more sustainable future.
-My career objective is to pursue a PhD in high energy Nuclear Physics to work towards developing the new generation of fusion powerplants that will power the future.
+I am a computational physicist/chemist with expertise in data science, numerical analysis and scientific simulations.
+I currently work at Georgia State University, where I recieved my Master's in Chemistry and specialize in developing software that solves complex problems in molecular analysis and gometric decompositions.
+I am passionate about using my skills in scince and technology to develop solutions to promote a more sustainable future.

 ## Projects
 ### Vorpy